atmoos/Quantities/documentation/Design.md

 Length otherMetric = metric.To.Si<Kilo, Metre>();
 ```

 Notice, how the use of the type parameters resembles how one would normally use function arguments.
-This is a key concept!
+This is a key concept.
-Also the generic constraints define what types may be used.
+Also, the generic constraints define what types may be used.
 For length quantities for instance, it does not make sense to use a unit of `Litre`, as litres are a measure of volume, not length.

 Using UML the concept may be illustrated as follows: